by Dr. Dathan Paterno

 No, a slap on the wrist will not suffice for the victim who has been abused directly under the noses of the school officials.
 Bullies should be treated like criminals—because they are behaving like criminals.
 If that sounds harsh, remember what bullies do.
 Bullying often includes assault, battery, threat of assault, battery, or even murder!

 If adults did this, they would be thrown in jail, and rightly so.
 Why do we treat these crimes like peccadilloes that we punish by taking away recess or separating the bully from the victim during P.E.?
 Or, if we really mean business, we insist on a referral for therapy?
 Forget that nonsense.
 Children who bully must be suspended at the very least.
 If the bullying continues, they should be expelled.
+You can check out criminal justice law firm defensing against property crimes for more information on property crimes.

 Victims of bullying who perceive that justice is done on their behalf heal far more thoroughly and quickly than those who perceive a lack of zeal for or an inability to administer justice.
 Children who perceive a lackluster or wimpy response to bullying become increasingly frustrated, trust the school less and less, and eventually determine to take matters into their own hands.
 Literally.